Far Reaching Benefits from Your Eating Disorder Recovery Work

 Your recovery journey has tremendous value, starting with yourself and moving to the people you love and who love you.
 The value spreads to your community, your culture, your country and the world.

 You can know this now, regardless of what stage of recovery you are in.
 You matter and every recovery step you take matters.
-And yes, I am including the steps you might consider slips or falls.
+I include the steps you might consider slips or falls.
 They are part of the journey.

 So many people in recovery and after recovery ask me, "How can I help others?"
 People with eating disorders want to help others recover.
 They want their journey to mean something in this world.